 Most babies with bronchiolitis get better by themselves without any special medical treatment.

 - asthma puffers or inhalers don't help babies with bronchiolitis

 - using blue reliever asthma puffers or inhalers in babies less than 12 months of age may make their breathing worse

-- in babies over 12 months of age, it may be hard to tell if the problem is bronchiolitis or asthma - your doctor may try asthma puffers or inhalers
+- in babies over 12 months of age, it may be hard to tell if the problem is bronchiolitis or viral wheeze - your doctor may try asthma puffers or inhalers